How do I know which course is right for me?

 The chapters that are covered in this course are ‘Nederlands in Actie’ chapters 1 through 4 (up to page 135).
 Edition 4 – 2022.

-After completing Dutch Experience 1 your level of Dutch is B1- according to the Common European Framework of Reference (CEFR).
+After completing Dutch Challenge 1 your level of Dutch is B1- according to the Common European Framework of Reference (CEFR).

 In order to join the Dutch Challenge 2 course, you should be able to understand Dutch sentences and frequently-used Dutch expressions related to immediately relevant topics (e.g. very basic personal and family information, shopping, local geography, employment).
 You can give a presentation about a hobby or interest.
 You can present your point of view on a non-complex topic and can read the newspaper or watch a simple Dutch television show.